 Avoid the Last Flight of the Day

-Choose an Aisle Seat near the Front
+Choose an Aisle Seat Near the Front

 When you're in a rush, every second counts.
 When booking your flight, choose a seat in the front part of the plane, and make sure it's an aisle seat so you can make a quick getaway if necessary.
-If a seat isn't available online, try asking the gate agent to make a seat change.
+If a seat isn't available online, you can try asking the gate agent to make a seat change.

 Check in Before Arriving to the Airport